himlen1990/mechknownet/README.md

 Usage
 ====
-download the trained mrcnn weights from https://drive.google.com/file/d/1R5yu8HNPjJdUErYi6YSLeGepDkDeZhQ-/view?usp=sharing or you can train your mrcnn model using the tool in https://github.com/himlen1990/toolbox
+download the trained mrcnn weights from https://drive.google.com/file/d/1R5yu8HNPjJdUErYi6YSLeGepDkDeZhQ-/view?usp=sharing then put it on mechknownet/script/mask_rcnn/

+or you can train your mrcnn model using the tool in https://github.com/himlen1990/toolbox

 roslaunch mechknownet mechknownet_server.launch